detekt/detekt/docs/pages/suppressors.md

 ```

 Now, if an issue is found under a code that is annotated with `@Preview` that issue will be suppressed.
 This example is
-really handy is you use Jetpack Compose, for example.
+really handy if you use Jetpack Compose, for example.

 ## Available `Suppresor`s